wcgordon1/TustinRecruiting/src/content/glossary/privilege-escalation.md

       Zero Trust Architecture, Red Teaming, Penetration Testing, Bug Bounty Programs, Insider Threat Detection
 ---
-Privilege Escalation refers to a security exploit in which an attacker gains elevated access to resources that are beyond those initially granted to them.
-This process involves taking advantage of programming errors, design flaws, or configuration oversights in an operating system or application to gain unauthorized privileges.
-The goal is typically to perform unauthorized actions, such as accessing restricted data, executing administrative commands, or installing malicious software.
-Privilege escalation can be categorized into two types: vertical privilege escalation, where the attacker gains higher-level permissions, and horizontal privilege escalation, where the attacker accesses privileges assigned to another user with similar access rights.
+Privilege Escalation is a type of security exploit in which an attacker gains elevated access to resources that are typically protected against unauthorized access.
+In a computing context, this means that the attacker is able to gain permissions that are beyond their current level of access.
+Privilege escalation can take two primary forms: vertical and horizontal.
+Vertical privilege escalation involves gaining higher-level permissions, such as those of an administrator or root user.
+Horizontal privilege escalation occurs when the attacker gains access to another user’s account with similar permission levels.

 ## Common Applications

-### Exploiting Software Vulnerabilities
-Attackers often exploit software vulnerabilities to achieve privilege escalation.
-This can occur when software updates are not applied, leaving known vulnerabilities unpatched and exploitable.

-### Bypassing Access Controls
-Inadequate access control mechanisms can be manipulated by attackers to escalate privileges.
-This includes weak password policies, poor session management, and improper configuration settings.

-### Leveraging Social Engineering
-Attackers may use social engineering tactics, such as phishing, to trick legitimate users into divulging credentials or executing malicious scripts that allow for privilege escalation.
+### Exploitation Techniques
+Privilege escalation is often achieved through various exploitation techniques, such as exploiting software vulnerabilities, misconfigured systems, or using social engineering tactics.
+Attackers may exploit unpatched software flaws or utilize malware to gain unauthorized access.

+### Testing and Assessments
+In penetration testing, privilege escalation is used to evaluate the security posture of an organization.
+Ethical hackers simulate attacks to identify vulnerabilities and assess the effectiveness of existing security controls.

 ## Safety Considerations

-### Regular Security Audits
-Conduct regular security audits and vulnerability assessments to identify and fix potential exploits before they can be used for privilege escalation.

-### Patch Management
-Ensure timely updates and patches for operating systems, applications, and software to mitigate the risks associated with known vulnerabilities.

-### Principle of Least Privilege
+### Least Privilege Principle
-Implement the principle of least privilege (PoLP) to restrict user access rights to the minimum necessary to perform their job functions, thus limiting the potential impact of privilege escalation.
+Organizations should implement the principle of least privilege, ensuring that users and applications have the minimum levels of access necessary to perform their functions.
+This limits the potential damage in the event of a security breach.

+### Regular Audits and Updates
+Conducting regular security audits and keeping all systems and software up to date can help prevent privilege escalation attacks.
+Vulnerability management programs should be in place to address any identified weaknesses promptly.

 ## Related Terms or Concepts

 ### Vertical Privilege Escalation
-This involves gaining higher-level privileges than those originally assigned, such as administrative or root access.
+An attack where the user gains higher-level privileges, such as administrator or root access, often through exploiting vulnerabilities or misconfigurations.

 ### Horizontal Privilege Escalation
-This occurs when an attacker accesses the privileges of another user with similar access levels, rather than gaining higher access.

-### User Account Control (UAC)
+An attack where the user gains access to another user's account with similar levels of access, often by exploiting session management flaws or using stolen credentials.

+### Least Privilege
-A security feature in modern operating systems designed to prevent unauthorized changes by requiring administrative approval, thereby reducing the likelihood of privilege escalation.
+A security principle advocating that users should only have the access necessary to perform their job functions, reducing the risk of privilege escalation.

-### Zero-Day Exploit
+### Vulnerability Management
-A previously unknown vulnerability that is exploited before developers have a chance to issue a patch, potentially leading to privilege escalation.
+The process of identifying, classifying, and mitigating vulnerabilities, which is crucial in preventing privilege escalation exploits.